codex-team/hawk.types/README.md

 ## How to add new types

-Add new types to `src` folder
+1. Add new types to `src` folder.
+2. Create a pull request.

+github-actions bot will check list styles, build types and commit changes.

-Lint
+### Lint

 ```
 $ yarn lint
 ```

-Build
+### Build

 ```
 $ yarn tsc
 ```